 The History of the Book

 The field of the history of the book has been gaining ground as a major domain of enquiry for the last two decades.
 As a domain of enquiry, the history of the book has produced a long and distinguished tradition of scholarship.
 In the words of Chartier, its major focus has been three-fold: to understand “the text, the material object which conveys it, and the act which grasps it”.
-This triptych of issues has prompted a rich archive of investigation into all aspects of the materiality of the book and its import for the social and aesthetic meanings of texts.
+This triptych of issues has prompted a rich archive of an investigation into all aspects of the materiality of the book and its import for the social and aesthetic meanings of texts.

 This course will introduce students to the broad debates in the field of the history of the book.
 These debates will be explored in relation to the existing material on the history of the book in Africa.
 As this is a developing field, the course will present students with an exciting opportunity to become involved in innovative research.